 Venezia Anno Zero

 Venezia Anno Zero is a 13-minute short film by Andrea Morucchio that documents by video Venice during the 2020 Spring lockdown period caused by the Corona virus.
 VAZ is made through a selection of short clips taken from about thirty hours of footage.
-The soundtrack, developed by a contemporary musician Claudio Rocchetti brings together original filming sounds with specially created original music.
+The soundtrack, developed by a contemporary musician Claudio Rocchetti, brings together original filming sounds with specially created original music.
 The beauty and spirit of the lagoon city emerge from the moment when all the activities linked to the mono-economy based on the exploitation of mass tourism cease.
 The chaos and crowding in the calli, campi and canals, the filth and rubbish abandoned everywhere, the pollution of the air and water in the lagoon, the out-of-control bars and restaurants, the shops overflowing with cheap products for tourists.... . all this suddenly disappeared, allowing the city to manifest a poignant and metaphysical beauty.
 These moments of suspension allowed those who had the opportunity to cross the 'calli' and 'campi' to live an experience that it is no exaggeration to describe as dreamlike or even cathartic.
 An unprecedented beauty and charm in the history of the lagoon city has re-emerged as a result of an epoch-making event on an international scale that has suddenly wiped out the deleterious effects of those who administered Venice in recent decades.

 The Venezia Anno Zero short film was awarded a prize at the 17th edition of the Francesco Pasinetti video competition presented during the 2020 Venice Film Festival by the >>> Veneto Region.
 A selection of twenty images is part of >>> Ocean Archive, a digital platform that fosters synergy between art, science and politics to make visible, identifiable and understandable a range of perspectives to address the planet's climate crisis.
-Participation with a series of photographic triptychs extrapolated from the videos in a group exhibition >>> In My Town organised by the Centro Fotografico Cagliari and curated by Roberta Vanali, with the participation of Italian photographers who documented/interpreted their cities during the lockout.
-In Time Magazine, published by Linea d'acqua presents an exceptional glossy paper insert with a selection of images extrapolated from the short film accompanied by the words of historian and writer Alberto Toso Fei.
+Participation with a series of photographic triptychs extrapolated from the videos in a group exhibition >>> In My Town organised by the Centro Fotografico Cagliari and curated by Roberta Vanali, with the participation of Italian photographers who documented/interpreted their cities during the lockdown. >>> In Time Magazine, published by Linea d'acqua presents an exceptional glossy paper insert with a selection of images extrapolated from the short with a text by historian and writer Alberto Toso Fei.